skrodal/dataporten-flarum-docker/README.md

     theme_secondary_color : "#010777"
 ```

+- This Docker Image is created to use an external Database for Flarum.
+Edit the config file's `databaseConfiguration` section according to your setup.

+- The section `adminUser` defines Flarum's administrator account.

+- Use section `settings` to change some of Flarum's defaults.
+Here, you may also enter your client's `Dataporten` OAuth ID and Secret (if you have already registered your client with Dataporten).

-### 2. Build
+### 3. Build the Docker image

-Run the following from the directory in which you cloned the repo:
+Make sure your working directory is the root of the cloned repository and run:

-> docker build -t uninettno/dataporten-flarum-docker .
+    docker build -t uninettno/dataporten-flarum-docker .

-* The config file will be copied into the container, used by Flarum installation, then deleted again.
+_The config file will be copied into the container, used by Flarum installation, then deleted again._

-## After Build

-### Run
+...the build will take a while, but when finished you should have a working image.
+If not (e.g. problems connecting to DB), observe any error messages from the build, address these (e.g. update your config file) and re-run the above build command.

+### 4. Run/debug/stop the image

-E.g. on port 80, like this:
+Run the container on port 80, like this:

-	> docker run -d -p 80:80 --name flarum uninettno/dataporten-flarum-docker
+    docker run -d -p 80:80 --name flarum uninettno/dataporten-flarum-docker

-* Remember to disable any web-servers running on host (to free port 80, if that's what you're using).
+_Remember to disable any web-servers running on host (to free port 80, if that's what you're using)._

-### Enable Dataporten
+Enter the running container:

+    docker exec -ti flarum bash

+Stop the container:

+    docker stop flarum && docker rm flarum

+### 5. Go to your site!

-Log on to Flarum with the `adminUser` credentials (set in config.yml) and enable Dataporten extension in Flarum's Admin UI.
+Go to the URL of your Flarum installation and log in as admin with the `adminUser` credentials you set in the config file, then:

-a) If you already entered the client's ID/Secret in the install-config, the extension will now work.
-b) otherwise, use the extenstions `settings` button and enter ID/Secret manually.

-*Add `/auth/dataporten` at the end of your Dataporten client's Redirect URI.*
+- Menu `Admin->Administration`
+- Page `Extensions`
+- Enable extension Dataporten (and optionally Norwegian translation extension)
+    - Double-check that the Client ID and Client Secret are entered in the extension's Settings
+- Log out and back in again - notice that Dataporten Login now is an option in the login window :)

+#### Dataporten-Specific

+The redirect URI for your client should be the URI to your Flarum site, plus `/auth/dataporten`.

 More info about Dataporten in the [Dataporten extension readme on GitHub](https://github.com/skrodal/flarum-ext-auth-dataporten).

-### Debug

-	> docker exec -ti flarum bash

-### Stop

-	> docker stop flarum && docker rm flarum

 ## Issues/todo